accellera-official/systemc-common-practices/report/README.md

 ```C
     SCP_TRACE("string")
 ```
 The string represents a `feature` that is being reported upon.
-The message will be tagged with the feature name, and the feature name will be printed allong with the message.
+The message will be tagged with the feature name, and the feature name will be printed along with the message.
 The name will also be used to look up a `CCI` parameter with the extension `log_level`.
 Hence:
 ```C
    SCP_TRACE("top.mymodel")